shivjisakina/liri-node-app/README.md

 * “node liri c b” (turning the text blue)
 * “node liri c p” (turning the text magenta)
 * “node liri c y” (turning the text yellow)
-* “node liri l -landmark-” (turning the text yellow)
+* “node liri l -landmark-” (gives you the location for any landmark)

 ------------------------------------------------------------------------------------------------------------------------------